Soro82/book-horse-riding-lesson/README.md

 #### Navbar(Logged Out)

 * The Navbar contains the website title which is also a link to the home page.
-* The links to "Home" and "Horses" are always available logged in and logged out users.
+* The links to "Home" and "Horses" are always available to logged in and logged out users.
 * When the user is logged out the links to "Login" and "Signup" are available.

 ![Navbar(Logged Out)](documentation/screenshots/desktop/navbar_logged_out.png)

 #### Navbar(Logged In)

-* When the user is logged in the "Login" and "Signup" links change to the user's name as a dropdown menu.
+* When the user is logged in, the "Login" and "Signup" links change to the user's name as a dropdown menu.
 * Inside the dropdown menu are the links "My Bookings", "Make Booking" and "Logout".
 * The "My Bookings" link opens the "My Bookings Page".
 * The "Make Booking" link opens the "Horses Page" to allow the user to choose a horse to book a lesson for.